dvolpini/PUGkit/README.md

 Microchip is very commom in Latin America, especially in Brazil where I live!

 But...
-Arduino is the revolution!
+Arduino is the revolution!!

 So the idea is get the best of the two Worlds: use the PICs with de Arduino Shield.